-Panel A of Table 11 presents the results.
+Panel A of Table 7 presents the results.
 Column (1) shows that executives' explicit discussions of pricing power during earnings calls are predictive of increased firm-level markups in the following quarter, thus validating our LLM-based classification.
-Column (2) shows that firms specifically highlighting resilient demand as a basis for their pricing power are able to charge relatively higher markups, supporting the idea that once elevated household inflation expectations reduce consumers' price sensitivity, firms can leverage this environment to sustain higher markups.
+Importantly, in a context where costs are increasing, even simply maintaining the same markup suggests that these firms were able to enhance their gross margins in absolute terms-and consequently, their absolute profits-per unit sold.21 Column (2) shows that firms specifically highlighting resilient demand as a basis for their pricing power are able to charge relatively higher markups, supporting the idea that once elevated household inflation expectations reduce consumers' price sensitivity, firms can leverage this environment to sustain higher markups.

 In addition to demand-side drivers, an alternative source of firms' pricing power in the post-COVID period could stem from scarcity-driven factors.
 Specifically, supply chain bottlenecks-while simultaneously raising input costs-may enhance firms' ability to set higher prices, either directly due to reduced competitive pressures from limited product availability, or indirectly by elevating consumers' inflation expectations, which firms could exploit more broadly as justification for price increases.
-To investigate this potential mechanism, we construct the variable $Pricing\ Power\ \mathcal{E}\ Supply\ Chain{ijct}$ analogously to $Pricing\ Power\ \mathcal{E}\ Resilient\ Demand{ijct}$ .
+To investigate this potential mechanism, we construct the variable $Pricing\ Power\ \mathcal{E}\ Supply\ Chain{ijct}$ analogously to $Pricing\ Power\ \mathcal{E}\ Resilient\ Demand{ijct}$.
 This variable counts the number of transcript sections in which executives explicitly link their pricing power to supply chain disruptions.
-The results in Column (3) of Table 11 indicate that firms citing supply chain frictions alongside pricing power do not exhibit significantly higher markups, suggesting that supply-side scarcity alone may be a weaker basis for firms to raise prices.
+The results in Column (3) indicate that firms citing supply chain frictions alongside pricing power do not exhibit significantly higher markups, suggesting that supply-side scarcity alone may be a weaker basis for firms to raise prices.